 Admission with credit: 120 credits

-To gain admission with credit students must have completed five ACCA Professional Level Papers, comprising of three compulsory Professional Level papers and two out of four elective Professional Level papers.
+To gain admission with credit students must have completed at least three ACCA Professional Level Papers.

 Research Methods: 10 credits